tisonpatrik/pysystemtradeOnContainers/README.md

 - Redis: An in-memory data structure store, used as a cache and message broker to improve the performance and scalability of the system.

 ### Features
-This project currently includes the following services, each with its own dedicated README for more detailed information:
+This project currently includes the following services / modules, each with its own dedicated README for more detailed information:

 - [raw_data]([raw_data/README.md): Handles the ingestion and processing of raw market data.
 - [rules]([rules/README.md): Implements the trading rules and decision logic based on the strategies.
 - [forecast]([forecast/README.md): Forecasts market movements based on historical data and statistical models.
 - [positions]([positions/README.md): Tracks and manages open positions and their performance.
+- [common]([common/README.md): Module contains shared utilities and models used across different services.
 Please note that this list is not exhaustive.
 Services like portfolios, strategies, and others are not yet included but will be added systematically over time, in line with the original project's approach.

 ## How to run this project?